 As part of your course you may have to write many different types of documents.
-Reports, essays and case studies are some of the most common.
-Here are some tips for writing these different formats.
+Case studies, literature reviews, reports and essays are some of the most common.
+Here are some tips for writing each of these different formats.

-You can find out more about academic writing here.
+You can find out more about academic writing in our Study Skills Libguide here.

 Case studies may be presented as an essay or a report.
 Check the format required with your teacher.